Handelabra/WorkshopSample/README.md

 Visit the official [Engine Documentation](https://docs.google.com/document/d/e/2PACX-1vRvUNq-KAWwLdvQmhjpFp-dC6s7ZJqogQJFIFfCZrhJ6_kuS9yi5KG-OmEU3g2NqsB0zkMS0KPtTC5V/pub) to learn how to adapt this project for your mod, or to get started from scratch.

-The sample includes examples of the following:
+The project includes the following examples:

 - Hero (Migrant Coder) with variant
 - Classic villain (The Baddies) with variant